dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

 ### Some general rules for equivalance  substitution

 When you write code, you likely reason about how it behaves by looking at the source code at the source code (loops, variables, function calls, etc) and pushing the side-effects of these operations forwards and backwards.
 However, obviously, hardware can't run C/C++/Rust source directly.
-Thus the compiler translates your source code down to low-level operations that --- aspirationally --- will behave "as if" it was the original (sort of: only if your program was well-defined).
+Thus the compiler translates your source code down to low-level "machine code" operations that --- aspirationally --- will behave "as if" it was the original (sort of: only if your program was well-defined).

 As part of this translation, compilers aggressively optimize code